 Identifying the trends shaping today’s workplace, workforce, and marketplace.
-Guests bring insight into their business or their business expertise that allows listeners to get a little bit better at whatever it is they do.
+Guests bring insight and lessons into the trends shaping their business, allowing listeners to learn, adapt, and get a little bit better at whatever it is they do.

 Have feedback for Cam?
 Have a show suggestion?